Custom CRM Development

 Know the full story before every call

 Every interaction with a contact (emails, calls, meetings, quotes, support tickets) is visible in one place.
 No digging through inboxes.
 No asking colleagues "have we spoken to them recently?"
-The full history is there, always current, accessible to anyone with the right permissions.
-This is what building a single customer view looks like in practice.
+The full history is there, kept up to date as interactions happen, accessible to anyone with the right permissions.
+This is what building a single customer view looks like in practice, and it is the foundation of a genuine single source of truth for customer data.

 See every deal and what needs to happen next

 Your pipeline reflects your actual sales stages, not a generic five-stage funnel.
 Each deal shows its current state, the next action, who owns it, and how long it has been there.
-Stale deals surface automatically.
-Nothing sits unattended.
+Stale deals surface automatically so nothing sits unattended for long.
 Read more about pipeline and follow-up systems.

 Automate the follow-ups that get forgotten